Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 	}

 ####Troubleshooting

+**Issue**: Deployment results with error message "DslSyntaxException: Concept with same key is described twice with different values."<br>
+**Solution**: Please check if you have deployed both *SimpleWindowsAuth* package and *AspNetFormsAuth* package at the same time.
+Only one of the packages can be deployed on Rhetos server.
+Read the [installation](#Installation) instructions above for more information on the issue.

+**Issue**: Web service responds with error message "The Role Manager feature has not been enabled."<br>
+**Solution**: The error occurs when the necessary modifications of Web.config file are not done.
+Please check that you have followed the [installation](#Installation) instructions above.

 In case of a server error, additional information on the error may be found in the Rhetos server log (`RhetosServer.log` file, by default).
 If needed, more verbose logging may be switched on by uncommenting the `<logger name="*" minLevel="Trace" writeTo="TraceLog" />` element in Rhetos server's `web.config`.